-E-library began as a collection of more than 400 thousands dissertation theses defended in Russian.
+E-library began as a collection of more than 900 thousand dissertation theses defended in Russian.
 This amount is extraordinary, few countries can boast of so vast a volume covering all academic fields.
 Since the researches have been founded on the most recent academic achievements both in Russia and the world, the collection of dissertations represents the state-of-the-art international science and humanities.
 The range of fields it covers is really wide: philosophy and land-tenure, genetics and history, education and nuclear physics.
 Accessing e-library on the web students, scholars and professors can keep in touch with the recent developments in their fields, monitor works of their colleagues worldwide and carry out researches of their own.

 E-library is growing continuously.
 In 2009 two more collections were added — ’Early printed books’ and ’Universal Collection’, both built around the most relevant and valued books on the Russian history and statehood.
 They are directed at a user specifically interested in early social and political history of Russia.

 All this said, the future remains a vital priority of the e-library.
 Its digital stock is planned to expand strategically into educational and academic field.
-The Universal Collection will be stocked up with high school reference books and manuals — the category of items most demanded and most often asked for by patrons of local and regional libraries.
-Digitalizing this category of RSL stocks will add immensely to educating next generations of scholars and scientists.
+The Universal Collection will be stocked up with high school reference books and manuals — the category of items most demanded and most often asked for by readers of local and regional libraries.
+Digitalizing this category of the RSL stocks will add immensely to educating next generations of scholars and scientists.

 Another e-library’s strategic development under way is a digital collection of printed music.
 RSL has the fullest and all-embracing collection of scores, including the complete Russian musical works and the significant pieces of the world music written in all genres at all times.
 These publications are highly demanded by music students, teachers and artists.

-Digitalizing its collection for the members of public to access it in a quick and easy way, RSL expands the range of educational opportunities for the Russian residents in all localities however remote from major academic and cultural centres.
+Digitalizing its collection for the members of public to access it in a quick and easy way, the RSL expands the range of educational opportunities for the Russian residents in all localities however remote from major academic and cultural centres.

 RSL’s e-library enthusiastically received at Knigabite special event